mitramenon/QUBES-GLaMorous-minds/Basic flowchart.md

  Mean   :2026   Mean   :0.923   Mean   : 7.015   Mean   :276.2
  3rd Qu.:3039   3rd Qu.:1.000   3rd Qu.: 8.000   3rd Qu.:295.0
  Max.   :4052   Max.   :1.000   Max.   :13.000   Max.   :345.0

+hist(birth$Survival)

 ```

+# Q:
+*If we want to understand the influence of weight on survival, what is the response and predictor variable based on the dataset?

+There are three model choices for you here: # binary, # logistic or # linear regression.
+All of these are implemented within the `glm` function in `R`.
+Based on the historgram and the summary generated above which model will you use to address this question.

+Below are the series of commands corresponding to binary, logistic and linear regression.
+You will utilize your intution to run one of these snippets of code.